 Photos courtesy of The London Bierfest

 The London Bierfest is another well-established party celebrating Oktoberfest in London.
 Hosted at Old Billingsgate Market, over 2,500 people attend the Bierfest each day.

 The festival offers two packages for visitors: Standard Tables and Premium Tables.
 Prices are per person for both a standard and premium table, with a minimum booking of 10 required.
 Standard tables cost £169, whereas premium tables cost £189; while this might sound steep, it includes unlimited steins of beer, wine, and soft drinks, and a German feast of dishes.

-In 2022, the London Bierfest will take place on October 6th-7th; the Thursday event runs from 6-11pm, and the Friday event from 1pm-6pm.
+In 2023, the London Bierfest will take place on October 10th-20th; the Thursday event runs from 6-11pm, and the Friday event from 1pm-6pm.

 London Craft Beer Cruise

 As the name suggests, the London Craft Beer Cruise organizes cruises where you see London by boat and drink great beers.
-They organize an Oktoberfest special on October 1st and 8th.
+They haven’t announced yet their dates for the Oktoberfest special in 2023, but last year it was on October 1st and 8th.

 There are two services each day, one at 12:30pm and another at 3:30pm.
 Tickets start at £44 per person.
 The tickets include souvenir glassware and your first 5 beers onboard after which you can buy as many more as you like at £2.50 each.
 They also serve cider, craft cocktails, and soft drinks.

 Munich Cricket Club is a Bavarian Bierkeller (beer cellar), so it only makes sense for them to throw their own Oktoberfest party!
 The club’s celebrations run over six weeks, from September 16th to October 31st.